szzbj720/Tabby/README.md

 The app supports more realistic splitting behavior, including covered members and optimized settlement suggestions.
 It is designed to work offline using local persistent storage, so users can open the app and manage expenses without needing a backend.

 The goal was to create something that feels simple on the surface but has solid logic underneath.

 ---

+## My Solution

+I built Tabby as a mobile-first expense sharing app focused on handling real-world edge cases while keeping the user experience simple.

+Instead of expecting every expense to be split equally, Tabby allows users to define who participated, who paid, and who may be covered by another person.
+The app then handles the calculations automatically and generates settlement suggestions that reduce unnecessary transactions.

+My goal was to make complicated expense situations feel straightforward without requiring users to think about the underlying math.

+---